 My first novel, As Snow Before a Summer Sun, is about Cordelia Lawson, the wife of a captain on a frontier fort in 1868.
 Drama and intrigue follow her wherever she goes as one of the only Indian sympathizers in a world with an unspoken policy of extermination.
 General George Custer is one of the primary characters in this historically accurate tale and adds his own brand of spice to the swirling plots as Cordelia makes her way through the foreign world of post Civil War military life, the traditions of the Cheyenne, and Cordelia's own love story with her husband, Robert.

 A new development has happened, as well.
 I have agreed to edit/ghost another book by Dr. Wayne Mack.
 This one is on Christian Life Issues found in the beloved, Pilgrim's Progress.
 Work on that will be ongoing for the next year or so, but your prayers are appreciated as we undertake this enormous project to illumine Bunyan's timeless words as only a great theologian/counselor of Dr. Mack's caliber, compassion and experience can do.

-I have just returned from the 2013 CLASSeminar Christian Writer's Conference in Albuquerque, New Mexico in October of last year.
+I attended the 2013 CLASSeminar Christian Writer's Conference in Albuquerque, New Mexico in October of last year.
 I cannot tell you how encouraging it was for me!
-The classes taken, the people I met, and the priceless encouragement I received were worth every penny of the enrollment fee.
+The classes taken, the people I met, and the priceless encouragement I received were worth every penny it took to attend.
 Though I've been to several conferences in the past, this is the best one by far!
 Special thanks to my newest friend and colleague, Lynette Eason, who has taken me under her wing and taught me so much about this writing "business."

 My lectures and presentations are an outreach of my personal ministry to comfort the hurting.
-I speak on a variety of subjects, including Preparing for Approaching Death, Where is God in All This Suffering?, The Purposes of Suffering, Comfort & Compassion, Handling Adversity with a Godly Attitude, Pushing Through Depression, God's Answers to Our Perception of Unfairness, Dealing with Cancer/Alzheimer's or any of the other topics covered in Sunsets, Where is God in All of This?, It's Not Fair!, Help!
-Someone I Love has Cancer, Help!
-Someone I Love has Alzheimer's, or Help!
-I'm So Lonely.
-I use humor as much as possible to punctuate such heavy topics with hope and balance.
+I speak on a variety of subjects, including Preparing for Approaching Death, Where is God in All This Suffering?, The Purposes of Suffering, Comfort & Compassion, Handling Adversity with a Godly Attitude, Pushing Through Depression, God's Answers to Our Perception of Unfairness, Dealing with Cancer/Alzheimer's or any of the other topics covered in my books.
+I use humor as much as possible to punctuate these heavy topics with hope and balance.
 Contact me if you believe your group or event could benefit from this lecture ministry.

-You may contact me at: email@example.com or write to me at 7306 Terry Lynn Drive, Benton, AR 72019.
+You may contact me at: firstname.lastname@example.org or write to me at 7306 Terry Lynn Drive, Benton, AR 72019.
 Feel free to follow me on Twitter (@deblhoward) or on Facebook.
 I assure you I'll read and consider every comment.
-Sunsets, Where is God in All of This?, It's Not Fair! or Help!
-Someone I Love has Cancer! and Help!
-Someone I Love has Alzheimer's can be purchased at any major retail or online bookstore or Christian bookstore:
+My books can be purchased at any major retail or online bookstore or Christian bookstore:

 You are visitor number: